mvdctop/mdc-docs/docs/naming.md

-# General video or series naming rules
+# General Movie or Episode

 <details>